ha0ye/notes/interview_notes.md

   - missing personal interaction of teaching or engaging with an individual or group on a specific problem
   - am reminded of this when I occasionally do instructor training for The Carpentries

+On a personal note, I was motivated to apply for my previous Reproducibility Librarian position by Melissa Rethlefsen - meaningful to join a team with leadership that has a vision for improving researcher

 ///
 * challenges of a curriculum for a broad audience and meeting stakeholder expectations
   - different ideas of what is relevant, engaging